What Is Tail Spend and Why Should You Care?

 Tail spend is typically defined as all spend that is not strategically managed or the bottom 20% of a company’s spend.
-These can be thousands of sku’s used daily, along with infrequent, or immediate need purchases across a disparate group of categories where management has very little visibility into the multitude of suppliers being used.
+These can be thousands of SKUs used daily as well as infrequent, or immediate need purchases across disparate groups of categories where management has very little visibility into the various suppliers being used.
 For building maintenance, tail spend includes replacement parts, materials, supplies, uniforms, and tools that are traditionally below the procurement level threshold for scrutiny.
-It has been simply just too hard to aggregate the data to drive compliance and savings.
+However, the difficulties associated with aggregating this data and centralizing tail end purchasing make it challenging to maintain sourcing compliance and increase savings.

-Think of unmanaged tail spend like this: Your technicians routinely buy safety equipment, tools and replacement parts as needs arise.
-Since suppliers have not been stipulated and contracted discounts have not been negotiated, where they buy is based on individual preferences or convenience.
+Think of unmanaged tail spend like this: Your technicians routinely buy safety equipment, tools and replacement parts as needs arise, but since suppliers have not been stipulated and contracted discounts have not been negotiated, where they buy is based entirely on individual preference and convenience.
 As a result, thousands of purchases are taking place annually at near retail prices.

 Why is tail spend unmanaged?

 Companies typically don’t manage tail spend even though it’s a great place to save money.
 Why?
 We already mentioned convenience, but there are several more reasons tail spend goes unmanaged:

 - Managing tail spend can be difficult and time-consuming.
 A ladder breaks, so the maintenance technician drives to his favorite supply house that always has perks.
 He’s not thinking about who has the cheapest ladders or even if he is, finding the cheapest price can be quite tedious.
 Further, asking why ladders aren’t being purchased from strategically sourced suppliers is not something anyone is talking about, leaving little accountability measures in place to drive procurement compliance.